Venture capital: Venture capital boom and the Internet Bubble

-Private equity crash
+2001 private equity crash

 The Nasdaq crash and technology slump that started in March 2000 shook virtually the entire venture capital industry as valuations for startup technology companies collapsed.
 Over the next two years, many venture firms had been forced to write-off large proportions of their investments, and many funds were significantly "under water" (the values of the fund's investments were below the amount of capital invested).
 Venture capital investors sought to reduce the size of commitments they had made to venture capital funds, and, in numerous instances, investors sought to unload existing commitments for cents on the dollar in the secondary market.
 By mid-2003, the venture capital industry had shriveled to about half its 2001 capacity.
 Nevertheless, PricewaterhouseCoopers' MoneyTree Survey shows that total venture capital investments held steady at 2003 levels through the second quarter of 2005.

 Although the post-boom years represent just a small fraction of the peak levels of venture investment reached in 2000, they still represent an increase over the levels of investment from 1980 through 1995.
 As a percentage of GDP, venture investment was 0.058% in 1994, peaked at 1.087% (nearly 19 times the 1994 level) in 2000 and ranged from 0.164% to 0.182% in 2003 and 2004.
 The revival of an Internet-driven environment in 2004 through 2007 helped to revive the venture capital environment.
 However, as a percentage of the overall private-equity market, venture capital has still not reached its mid-1990s level, let alone its peak in 2000.

 Venture capital funds, which were responsible for much of the fundraising volume in 2000 (the height of the dot-com bubble), raised only $25.1 billion in 2006, a 2% decline from 2005 and a significant decline from its peak.
 The decline continued till their fortunes started to turn around in 2010 with $21.8 billion invested (not raised).
 The industry continued to show phenomenal growth and in 2020 hit $80 billion in fresh capital.
+Again, in 2022, there was a brief decline in venture capital access, but it has since recovered due to strong networks powering venture investment.